BIO 105 - Nutrition (3 credits)

 BIO 120 - Genetics with Lab (4 credits)

 This course will focus on human genetics.
 The student will acquire an understanding of the basic concepts in inheritance in order to solve simple genetic problems and recognize common misconceptions regarding human heredity.
 The student will be able to describe the structure and replication of DNA and its role in protein synthesis in order to understand the chemical basis of genetics and the use of DNA in genetic engineering and biotechnology.
-This course cannot be used toward Biology concentration.
 Recommended Prerequisite(s): High school Biology or BIO 110.

 BIO 130 - Human Biology with Lab (4 credits)